 Paying bills on time is crucial to maintain a positive credit score.
 A consumer’s credit payment history accounts for up to 35% of their FICO score, according to myFICO.
-Keeping track of due dates and splitting bills into bimonthly payments can help borrowers avoid late or missed payments and save money.
+Keeping track of statement closing dates, due dates and splitting bills into bimonthly payments can help borrowers avoid late or missed payments and save money.

 Why This Helps